Mohit-Bhusal/C/README.md

-I im new to C programming language these programmes are my initial learning phase.
+I am new to C programming language these programmes are my initial learning phase.